 Pasadena, CA 91125

+Renominations should conform to the guidelines for nominations.
 Nominees not selected in a given year will be considered part of the nomination pool for each of the following two years.
-New material is not required for renomination, but will be accepted.
 Consideration of a nominee after three years will require renomination.